-Period 2019-20 and 2020 - 21 (combined total) % of total admissions Ellen Badger Hospital 434 45% Nicol Unit 530 55% Of the sea is during in a superbound of the sea is a C OV warms OD to distance with the
+Period 2019-20 and 2020 - 21 (combined total) % of total admissions Ellen Badger Hospital 434 45% Nicol Unit 530 55% Of these advances on the second of these are COV ware CD led atom we /

-Of these admission numbers above 66 of these or 6.8% were GP led step up / admission prevention\.
+Of these admission numbers above 66 of these or 6.8% were GP led step up / admission prevention.
 All others were step down from acute.

-\ During the pandemic there have been periods of time where admissions via the step up from community/GP pathway have been closed which may have impacted on the overall usage of this pathway.
+During the pandemic there have been periods of time where admissions via the step up from community/GP pathway have been closed which may have impacted on the overall usage of this pathway.